-of the people of this place to express our warm gratitude to our brother for his stay among us, and also our desire that he may find his way clear to Yours, etc., most intelligent audience.
-Rev. G. M. Campbell, need of work, and he was cheered by the meeting social position, nor in our wealth, (although in our Sabbath-school interest and work.
-So many strive together to advance the interests of the they will have to accept of more straitened quarters. viewed the work done in Fredericton through the making, wheelwright, iron-machinist, mathematical instrumentality of the "Canada Temperance Act." instrument making, wood-carving, pattern-making, Roman Catholicism is losing its hold on the people.
+intending to proceed West; he was induced to \$4,000,000.
+By his earnest efforts on behalf of the Sundayof the people of this place to express our warm gratitude to our brother for his stay among us, and also our desire that he may find his way clear to visit us again and, if possible, remain with us as year, culminating in the act of this morning, deeply of Irish Romanists, which has compelled the owner of Prof. Foster, M. P., as one who had both in and he is a first-class workman at each of them.
+The to the great temperance reform.
+The speaker reviewed the work done in Fredericton through the instrumentality of the "Canada Temperance Act."
+Roman Catholicism is losing its hold on the people.
 He spoke of the Act as one of the best on the clock-making, cooper, carriage-maker, gardener and The conflicts which constantly arise between the Statute book.
-He urged upon the churches to take ecclesiastical and the civil authorities having impelled the president to recommend a separation of in temperature work in general.
-He called attention church and State, the secularization of the cemeteries, and the passage of a civil marriage and registion to the Convention to be held in Woodstock, on rear of his house is full of curiosities of every kind - It is estimated that the London Society for it.
+He urged upon the churches to take ecclesiastical and the civil authorities having impel-a deeper interest in the enforcement of the Act and and ascribes his ease in learning trades to "accurate in temperance work in general.
+He called atten- eye and a mechanical head."
+His workshop in the The Nominating Committee reported as follows: teries, and the passage of a civil marriage and registion to the Convention to be held in Woodstock, on rear of his house is full of curiosities of every kind the 6th of November, and explained the purpose of it.
+The readers of the INTELLIGENCER need not to which he is constantly adding.
+Late additions - It is estimated that the London Society for it.
 The readers of the Intelligencer need not to are a garfish's head and bill 13 inches long, the

-L. S. VANWART.
+Yours, etc., L. S. VANWART.
 October 15th, 1883.